 The footage below showcases some Spanishpot activities which include participants’ presentations in a variety of modalities from creating and singing he lyrics to a song to making up a dialogue with puppets, from playing games to explaining a graph and presenting a poster.

 These footage contains mistakes some of which were discussed and used to learn from.

 We earn the food after studying hard!

 Spanishpots were started by Carina at her former home upstate NY in 2012.
-After their great success now she is developing them in Jersey City too.
+After their great success now she is developing them in Jersey City and as virtual events too.